ARYPROGRAMMER/SeacherAI/README.md

-# SearcherAI
+# SearchAI

-SearcherAI is a modern, sleek Flutter-powered application enhanced with Gemini AI capabilities for intelligent web search, real-time news aggregation, and comprehensive report generation.
-Built with a focus on user experience and information accuracy, SearcherAI helps users discover, organize, and process online information efficiently.
+SearchAI is a modern, sleek Flutter-powered application enhanced with Gemini AI capabilities for intelligent web search, real-time news aggregation, and comprehensive report generation.
+Built with a focus on user experience and information accuracy, SearchAI helps users discover, organize, and process online information efficiently.

 ## Features